 Mulder's forehead creased in a puzzled frown.
 "Personal?"

 Skinner took a deep breath.
 "I received a call about ten minutes ago from a hospital in Connecticut.
 Your mother was brought there this morning.
 A neighbor who was supposed to meet her for brunch became concerned when she never showed up.
 She went to check on her and found her collapsed in her living room.
 The neighbor called 911 and they rushed your mother to the hospital.
 The doctor there determined she'd had another stroke."

 Mulder, his face abruptly drained of all animation, had practically leaped to his feet at Skinner's mention of his mother.
-Now he was stuffing a few file folders into his briefcase.
-His eyes roamed the interior of the office as if searching for something, yet his gaze was blank and unseeing.
-Scully glanced at Skinner, and her stomach clenched.
-Her boss's face was grave, but with an additional measure of what could only be termed compassion.
+Now he was stuffing a few file folders into his briefcase, his eyes roaming the interior of the office as if searching for something yet his gaze blank and unseeing.
+Scully glanced at Skinner, and her stomach clenched at what she saw.
+Her boss' face was grave, but with an additional measure of what could only be termed compassion.
 It was obvious he was more than a little concerned about her partner.
 Mulder evidently hadn't heard all Skinner needed to say.

 The compassion Scully had detected in Skinner's face was even more pronounced in the utterance of that single word.
-Mulder continued to pack up his things as if he hadn't heard, but when he reached for his suitcoat, his hands shook.
+Mulder continued to pack up his things as if he hadn't heard, but when he reached for his suitcoat she saw his hands were shaking.

 *Don't say it.
+Please.
 Once you say the words it will all be real...*